hashimati/Service-Requests-Offers-Microservices/README.md

 ```

 ### Step 2: Users Service
 Users Service is a user management and JWT propagation service.
 The service will provide basiclly user registration, authentication and authorization functions.
 The service will handle user objects and store them into MySQL instance.
 User POJO has three attributes of string data type which are username, password, and roles.
 The roles are represented as a string delimated by commas.
 The service will use Micronaut Data API to handle CRUD operations.

+#### Creating User POJO
 As prerequisite, add Micronaut Data dependcies for JDBC and MySQL dependencies
 ```gradle
 annotationProcessor 'io.micronaut.data:micronaut-data-processor:1.0.0.M4'
 runtime 'io.micronaut.configuration:micronaut-jdbc-hikari'